 Visiting Cambodia to see the famous temples of Angkor was a dream for me.
 The ancient city had been on my bucket list for as long as I could remember and I was definitely willing to hang my Indiana Jones hat up for a day and embrace my inner tomb raider.
-But with only 3 days in Siem Reap I was worried about my time limit; was it even possible to see Angkor Wat and the other temples in 1 day?
+But with only 3 days in Siem Reap I was worried about my time limit; was it even possible to see Angkor Wat in 1 day?

-Turns out that yes, you can.
-While it is a bit rushed, it’s definitely worth it.
+Turns out that yes, you can see Angkor Wat, and a bunch of other Angkor temples, in just a single day.
 Angkor is one of the most incredible archeological sites in the world and an absolute must for anyone travelling through Cambodia.
 You could easily spend a week seeing all it has to offer, but even if you only have a day, it’s absolutely worth it.
-So for those looking at the single day ticket, here’s how to see Angkor Wat and some other incredible temples in 1 Day.
+So for those looking at the single day ticket, here’s how to explore the temples of Angkor Wat in 1 day.

 Angkor Wat is the best known temple, but it’s only one of many.
 Angkor is an ancient city that was the centre of power for the Khmer Empire from the 9th to the 15th century.
 Angkor was a spiritual city with the temples constructed on the basis of religion; many of them built to follow Hindu myths and themes.
 It was one of the most magnificent cities in Asia, but it was abandoned completely by the 16th century after its loss of power to Ayutthaya.

 In the time since, Angkor has become an important pilgrimage for Buddhist monks and a treasured archeological site.
 The area became a UNESCO World Heritage Site in 1992 and Angkor Wat has been named as one of the new 7 wonders of the world.
 More than 2 million people visit this ancient lost city every year.

 There are three types of passes you can choose from the visit Angkor; 1 day, 3 day and 7 day.
 Prices as of June 2020 are as follows: